 Here, you’ll find Valentine’s Day Occupational Therapy Activities that you can use this time of year to help kids develop skills.
-This is the time of year that red and pink hearts are everywhere.
-You can’t keep the fun OT themes out of the therapy clinic, so today, you’ll find tons of Valentine’s Day occupational therapy activities.
+This is the time of year that red and pink hearts are everywhere, so why not use the theme of love and friendship in therapy interventions with fun Valentines day activities?
 Add these heart crafts, and love ideas to your therapy toolbox to work on things like fine motor skills, regulation, scissor skills, and more, all with a Valentine’s Day theme!

 Valentine’s Day Occupational Therapy Activities